 VERE submitted its opinion on the EU legislation on the Circular Economy Act on 6 November 2025.

 As the "Association for the Take-Back and Recycling of Waste Electrical and Electronic Equipment", VERE is the largest German association of its kind with almost 4,000 members.
-Since its foundation in 2003, it has been working on behalf of producers, sellers and importers of electrical and electronic equipment and other non-food products to reduce bureaucracy and strengthen the circular economy.
+It has been working to reduce bureaucracy and strengthen the circular economy on behalf of producers, sellers, and importers of electrical and electronic equipment and other non-food products since its establishment in 2003.
 As the initiator of take-e-way GmbH, VERE has extensive experience in the development of digital systems for the implementation of environmental obligations.

-VERE welcomes the EU Circular Economy Act as an important step towards reducing Europe's dependence on politically questionable trading partners and securing access to secondary raw materials.
+VERE sees the EU Circular Economy Act as a significant move toward diminishing Europe's reliance on trading partners of dubious political nature and to ensuring access to secondary raw materials.

-However, given that 99 per cent of the companies affected aresmall and medium-sized enterprises, VERE warns against further overregulation that would jeopardise their competitiveness.
+VERE cautions against additional overregulation that could threaten the competitiveness of small and medium-sized enterprises, noting that they make up 99 per cent of the affected companies.
 Instead of creating new laws, the EU should consistently implement existing regulations and oblige member states to enforce them effectively.

 At the same time, the public sector in particular should set a good example and create stable demand for recycled materials by taking sustainability criteria and minimum recycled content quotas into account in its procurement.

-Instead, VERE advocates gradual harmonisation and digitisation, with EU-wide uniform data standards, standardised interfaces and open-source reference systems to relieve the burden on companies in a targeted, rapid and efficient manner.
-In the area of product and packaging labelling, VERE advocates pragmatic solutions, as complete EU-wide harmonisation is difficult to implement legally and linguistically due to national differences.
+Instead, VERE advocates gradual harmonisation and digitisation, with EU-wide consistent data norms, standardised interfaces and open-source reference systems to relieve the burden on companies in a targeted, rapid and efficient manner.
+VERE promotes practical solutions for product and packaging labelling, as achieving complete EU-wide harmonisation is challenging from both legal and linguistic perspectives due to national differences.

 The harmonised labelling of packaging and collection containers provided for in the PPWR is viewed positively.
 VERE is generally in favour of the digital product passport, but standardised minimum data formats and cross-sector guidelines for labelling are also useful, not least to reduce the administrative burden.